Baptistemontan/leptos_i18n/docs/book/src/usage/07_router.md

 - "/en/search"
 - "/fr/rechercher"

-It can be used at any depth, and if not used inside a `i18nRoute` it will default to the default locale.
+It can be used at any depth, and if not used inside an `i18nRoute` it will default to the default locale.

 ## Caveat